ak--47/mixpanel-import/README.md

 `someTestData.json` will be written to `./testData`

 ## why?
-because... i needed this and it didn't exists... so i made it.
+because... i needed this and it didn't exist... so i made it.

-then i open-sourced it because i thought it would be useful to others
+then i made it public it because i thought it would be useful to others